luxflux/ey-cookbooks-stable-v5/cookbooks/env_vars/README.md

 ## Setting Environment Variables ##

 Set environment variables in `env_vars/attributes/default.rb`.
-This is what the file contains by default, and you can remove or modify any of this content:
+This is what the file contains by default, and you can remove or modify any of the variables defined by this hash:

 ```
 default[:env_vars] = {